inrialearninglab/ai4t/README.md

 --------

-## How to translate the Mooc-V2 resources
+## How to translate the Mooc resources in another target languages.

 1. **Texts**
 All texts files are accessible in HTML or Markdown format.
-Automatic translations (using the DeepL API) from the English Mooc-V2 version into the four languages of the consortium (DE, FR, IT, SL) are scheduled for delivery on November 15, 2022.
+Automatic translations (using the DeepL API) from the English version into the four languages of the consortium (DE, FR, IT, SL) has been provided from noevmber 2022.

-2. **Videos with Voice-Over**
+3. **Videos with Voice-Over**
 - All the videos (the previouly existing ones from Mooc V1 and those produced for Mooc V2) will be provided with voice-over in the 4 languages of the consortium (except German for the Mooc V1 videos as requested by Luxembourg partner).
 The Voice-over videos and their associated subtitles are produced by a sub-contractor (MyGustav).
 For a more efficient interaction, each partner interacts directly with MyGustav to check and correct the translated voice scripts of each original video before the voice-over is recorded.
 Each voice-over is produced by a native speaker.
-- All the videos ("Guillaume" character videos, tutorials videos, Mooc V2 new videos) for each language will be uploaded on the AI4T youTube Channel.
+- All the videos for each 5 language will be uploaded on the AI4T youTube Channel.

 3. **Videos subtitles**
-- Translated subtitles will be directly uploaded on the project AI4T YouTube channel by Inria as soon as they are produced by MyGustav.
+- Translated subtitles are available on the project AI4T YouTube channel.

 4. **Tutorials**
-- Videos with voice-over will be integrated into the tutorials interface as soon as they are produced by MyGustav.
+- Videos with voice-over have been integrated into the tutorials interface.
-- Translated subtitles will be directly inserted in the tutorial by Inria as soon as they are produced by MyGustav.
+- Translated subtitles have been directly inserted in the tutorial.

 --------